 However, one state decided to part with the others: Schleswig-Holstein.

 This state considered the new interstate agreement still violating EU law.
 It argued that it still provides for a monopoly that is too far-reaching to be permissible (and the EU commission agreed just weeks ago).
 And so they proceeded to pass their own gambling state law.
-Under this law, any gambling establishment may apply for a license, with no restrictions on the number of licenses that can be issued.
+Under this law, any gambling establishment may apply for a license for those trying to figure out is solitaire clash legit, with no restrictions on the number of licenses that can be issued.
 There might be other reasons for Schleswig-Holstein’s decision to veer away from the other states – in particular to get a good share of taxes by attracting gambling providers – but their legal arguments are certainly not without merits.

 However, the state’s power is limited.
 And actually, all licenses issued by Schleswig-Holstein can only be effective for the territory of the state itself.
 Which is not that big (it’s smaller than the Krüger national park in South Africa).
 Therefore, under the state gaming law, online gaming services may only be provided to customers with a residence in Schleswig-Holstein.
 It will be interesting to see, how companies will make sure this restriction is met, and how strict the state agencies will monitor gaming providers’ compliance.